airalab/learning-center/lesson_9_eng.md

 ### Lesson Description

-Currently `owner` that created `DAO credit` initially can emit new tokens freely.
-This can decrease your market and currency values.
-In order to deal with that we are going to create `DAO credit` emission regulator and add it to the market.
-Shareholders must vote on that.
+Currently the `owner` that created the `DAO credit` can initially emit new tokens freely.
+This can decrease your market value.
+In order to deal with that, we are going to create a `DAO credit` emission regulator and add it to the market.
+The shareholders must vote on that.

-Market regulator that we created earlier can filter deals according to rules that are set by shareholders.
+The market regulator that we created earlier can filter deals according to rules that are set by the shareholders.
-`DAO credit` is an example of such rule.
-Shareholders vote to set these rules.
+`DAO credit` is an example of such a rule.
+The shareholders vote to set these rules.

 **Instructions:**

-- Call `Aira BuilderMarketRuleConstant` builder.
-Specify amount of emitted tokens.
+- Call the `Aira BuilderMarketRuleConstant` builder.
+Specify the amount of emitted tokens.
-- Vote for this rule by calling `pollUp()` with these arguments: token, your shares count; **Notice: call regulator's `approve` for your shares before**
+- Vote for this rule by calling `pollUp()` with these arguments: token, your shares count; **Notice: call regulator's `approve` for your shares beforehand**
-- Call `Credit ledger` contract (by `owner`) in order to change owner address to market regulator contract address.
+- Call the `Credit ledger` contract (by `owner`) in order to change owner address to market regulator contract address.

-**How to check that emission regulator works:**
+**How to check that the emission regulator works:**

-- Close any deal with token that must be filtered by a rule;
+- Close any deal with a token that must be filtered by a rule;
-- Call `Credit ledger` contract and check that correct amount of tokens were emitted to DAO owner.
+- Call the `Credit ledger` contract and check that the correct amount of tokens were emitted to the DAO owner.

 ### Skill test

 > Complete this lesson and get 200 `air` tokens!

-To complete this lesson you need to call `Execute()` function of `Lesson 9` contract.
+To complete this lesson you need to call the `Execute()` function of the `Lesson 9` contract.
 Please specify market contract address.